MorganJBradford/PierresTracker.Solution/README.md

 ___
 ## 🚩 *Description*:
 ### *Use this website to create and store a list a vendors your business has relationships with, as well as orders that your vendors have ordered.
-This website will allow you to view vendors(name, description) and order details (title, description, cost, date/time of order) of those entered*
+This website will allow you to view vendors(name, description) and order details (title, description, cost, date/time of order) of those entered.*

 ## 🔧 *Setup/Installation instructions:*